B.A., Journalism, Rider University

 Sirowitz, Humphrey & Strauss — to name a few.
 She won numerous awards for creativity

-writing and producing every kind of advertising, she’s done voice-overs, conducted
+and effectiveness.
+Besides writing and producing every kind of advertising, she’s

-focus groups, and done whatever it took to make great work.
-Before that, she spent five years teaching in the Advertising and Marketing Communications
+done voice-overs, conducted focus groups, and done whatever it took to make great

 Mallia's research interests include exploring creativity, the creative process, and